 Having a catastrophic injury means losing a vital part of your person, whether it's a limb, the ability to walk, or the ability to form a whole thought.
 For any accident that results in catastrophic injury to even one person, a catastrophic injury lawsuit and settlement can be pursued.
 With the help of a personal injury lawyer, you can legally be compensated for the wrongful and life-altering harm that has been done to you.

 You are entitled to a catastrophic injury settlement for a number of reasons:

-- First of all, the more serious the injury, the greater the medical expenses.
-You may have had to undergo surgeries or go through rehabilitation, or you may require permanent use of a medical device or medication as a result of your injury.
+- First, the more serious the injury, the greater the medical expenses.
+You may have had surgeries, need rehabilitation, or you may require permanent use of a medical device or medication.

-- Second, if the injury put you out of work, you may be entitled to receiving compensation for those lost wages.
+- Second, if the injury put you out of work, you may be entitled to compensation for those lost wages.

-- Finally, you may also be entitled to compensation because of the emotional damage that you suffered from the accident.
+- Finally, you may also be entitled to compensation because of the emotional damage that you suffered.